jennifernjeri/MICROSOFT-STUDIO-PROJECT/README.md

 # Select seasoned crew members per genre

-Choosing the appropriate crew tailored to each genre will provide Microsoft with a valuable headstart in the movie industry.
+* Choosing the appropriate crew tailored to each genre will provide Microsoft with a valuable headstart in the movie industry.
-To aid in this process, I have attached a PDF containing a comprehensive list of writers and directors per respective genres.
+* To aid in this process, I have attached a containing a comprehensive list of writers and directors per respective genres (DIRECTORS AND WRITERS PER GENRE.pdf).

 By leveraging this valuable resource, Microsoft can align its productions with skilled professionals who excel in delivering captivating narratives for each specific genre, setting the stage for a successful foray into the world of filmmaking.

 # RECOMMENDATIONS